Software AG launches pioneering NORA Accelerator for Enterprise Architecture Governance in Saudi Arabia

 Date

-(MENAFN- Karim Geadah) Riyadh, Saudi Arabia; 18th November 2024: Software AG, a Software GmbH brand and a leader in Enterprise Architecture (EA) and Strategic Portfolio Management (SPM), has launched the Alfabet NORA Accelerator in Saudi Arabia to advance digital transformation in the government sector in alignment with Saudi Vision 2030.
+(MENAFN- Cameo Comms) Riyadh, Saudi Arabia: 18th November 2024: Software AG, a Software GmbH brand and a leader in Enterprise Architecture (EA) and Strategic Portfolio Management (SPM), has launched the Alfabet NORA Accelerator in Saudi Arabia to advance digital transformation in the government sector in alignment with Saudi Vision 2030.

 Compliant with the National Enterprise Architecture (NEA) Framework, the NORA Accelerator provides pre-configured views, reports, workflows and data ingestion tools to streamline the establishment of Enterprise Architecture programs for government agencies.
 The accelerator leverages industry best practices and aligns with NORA’s 10-stage approach, setting the gold standard for an Enterprise Architecture operating model to fast-track public sector digital transformation.